sDAGraph/Node-dev/EOSIO/README.md

 9. You can see the walletis unlocked or not by using: cleos wallet list
 	This will return wallet list.
-The wallet which is unlocked will be displayed with "*" 10.Open up the JSON I asked you to save earlier.
+The wallet which is unlocked will be displayed with "*"

+10. Open up the JSON I asked you to save earlier.
 Try to locate your “active_key” and look for the private field inside it’s brackets that looks like this:{“private”:“5KFeE7nZgudaNKiFZfybtT4hneKLQiw1HSeJA5BYGoeYVrwTADs”}, and import Private key on wallet: cleos wallet import -n varshwallet --private-key 5KFeE7nZgudaNKiFZfybtT4hneKLQiw1HSeJA5BYGoeYVrwTADs

 11. Deploy EOS Smart Contract:

-	11.1 Before deploying make sure your wallet is unlocked.Then set contract.Replace /home/varsha/Varsha/contractstest/hello with your hello.wasm directory path. cleos -u https://api.kylin.alohaeos.com set contract suniltestacc /home/varsha/Varsha/contractstest/hello This will return :
+	11.1 Before deploying make sure your wallet is unlocked.Then set contract.Replace /home/varsha/Varsha/contractstest/hello with your hello.wasm directory path.

+	cleos -u https://api.kylin.alohaeos.com set contract suniltestacc /home/varsha/Varsha/contractstest/hello

+	This will return :

 	Reading WASM from /home/varsha/Varsha/contractstest/hello/hello.wasm...
 Publishing contract...
 executed transaction: c5f17ed57878585c36935cf5ca116a6456e990846468bdf19472a00b4936d389  1456 bytes  288 us